 Capacity donation part of Intelsat’s ongoing work with UN Emergency Telecommunications Cluster

-Much needed communication relief has arrived on the remote island nation of Vanuatu.
+Much needed communication relief has arrived on the remote of island of Vanuatu in the Solomon Islands.
 Cyclone Harold battered this area in early April, making landfall as a Category 5 storm, the second strongest tropical cyclone to ever hit the country.

 The storm caused extensive damage and knocked out communication networks, broadcast radio and television infrastructure, and power.

 Intelsat, as part of its work with the United Nations Emergency Telecommunications Cluster (ETC), is donating telecom capacity to the hard-hit island area on the Intelsat 18 satellite’s South Hemi beam.

 This vital communication support will help connect the islands to the mainland areas, enabling families to get in touch with their loved ones, and spur support for additional post-storm efforts.